gruppler/PTN-Ninja/tei.md

     The win/draw/lose probabilities [0, 1000] from the engine's perspective.
   - `score`
     - `cp <score>`:
       The score from the engine's point of view.
-The score is represented in centi-pieces, or hundreths of a flat stone.
+The score is represented in centipieces, or hundreths of a flat stone.
     - `solved (win|loss|draw) <n>`:
       The position has been solved as a win/loss/draw, and the shortest forcing line found